When Can We Answer Queries Using Result-Bounded Data Interfaces?: Decidability of Monotone Answerability using Existence check and FD simplification

 Thus far we have seen a general way to reduce monotone answerability problems with result bounds to query containment problems (Section~\ref{sec:reduce}).
 We have also seen schema simplification results for both FDs and $\incd$s, which give us insight into how result-bounded methods can be used (Section~\ref{sec:simplify}).
 We now show that for these two classes of constraints, the reduction to containment and simplification results combine to give decidability results, along with tight complexity bounds.
-Note that both of these classes are well-known to be finitely controllable~\cite{cosm,rosati}; hence, thanks to Proposition \ref{prop:finitecontrol}, \emph{all bounds on monotone answerability in this section also apply to finite monotone answerability}.